Cuphead Bosses Tier List: All Ranked

 The Queen

-Due to the overwhelming amount of objects that fly across the screen while the Queen is being fought, she is one of the DLC mini-bosses that is most frightening.
-Although it might be challenging to avoid her primary attack, mastering the pattern just only a few trials.
+Due to the overwhelming number of objects that fly across the screen while the Queen is being fought, she is one of the most frightening DLC mini-bosses.
+Although it might be challenging to avoid her primary attack, mastering the pattern will only take a few trials.

 Pip and Dot

 The next casino mini-boss, or should We say bosses, is up.
 You’ll have to battle the dynamic domino pair Pip and Dot while on the run.
-The ground itself is the most painful since you have to keep jumping over spikes and avoiding assaults.
+The ground is the most painful since you must keep jumping over spikes and avoiding assaults.

 Tipsy Troop